shilena91/flying_pokemon/README.md

 # flying_pokemon

-A new Flutter project, the challenge is displaying a list of pokemons from an API.
+My first Flutter project, the challenge is displaying a list of pokemons from an API.
+I spent 5 days to do this, including learning Flutter from scratch.

 ## Usage (for MacOS)
 - Clone the repo.